GerGreta/WinstarsIntern/Test_2/README.md

 - Matching results
 - Images displayed inline

+## Demo Limitations

+Currently, the pipeline demo does not accept arbitrary user input for the text.
+Instead, the text describing the animal is generated automatically from the class list for demonstration purposes.

+This means that the "text" is not truly user-provided, so in a real scenario, the NER model should be tested with actual user input.

 ## Notes

 All paths in the code use relative paths, so the project can run on any computer after cloning.